 LIHI Certificate #167 - Millinocket-Dolby Project, Maine

-The Penobscot Mills Project (FERC No. 2458) consists of four hydroelectric developments and a storage dam located in the general vicinity of Millinocket/East Millinocket, Maine.
-The four hydroelectric developments are located between river miles 2 and 15 on the West Branch of the Penobscot River.
-The four hydroelectric developments, listed in order from upstream to downstream, are: North Twin, Millinocket, Dolby, and East Millinocket.
+The Millinocket-Dolby Developments are the middle two of four developments included in the Penobscot Mills Hydroelectric Project on the West Branch of the Penobscot River, near Millinocket and East Millinocket, Maine.
 The project developments were originally constructed around the turn of the 20th century to meet the hydromechanical and hydroelectric demands of the Millinocket Mill, constructed in 1900, and the East Millinocket Mill, constructed in 1906.
-The Millinocket Lake Storage Development contains a pumping station, located on the opposite end of the lake from the Millinocket Lake Dam, that allows water to be pumped up approximately 12 ft from Millinocket Lake to Ambajejus Lake (part of the North Twin impoundment).
+The Millinocket Lake Storage Development contains a pumping station, located on the opposite end of the lake from the Millinocket Lake Dam, that allows water to be pumped up approximately 12 feet from Millinocket Lake to Ambajejus Lake (part of the North Twin impoundment).
+Downstream about 1.7 miles of the Millinocket and Dolby developments is East Millinocket, also part of the Penobscot Mills Project, and the Medway Project (LIHI #65) is located another approximately 2 miles farther downstream.

 |Project Name||Millinocket and Dolby Developments|